bifurcation/userinfo-vc/userinfo-vc.md

 proof-of-possession mechanics, such as MLS or TLS [@!I-D.ietf-mls-protocol] [@!RFC8446].

-This specification is intended as a minimal profile of the more general VC Issuance mechanism, and places no constraints on how an OP implements VC Issuance for credential types other than `UserInfoCredential`.
+This specification is intended as a minimal profile of the more general OpenID for VC Issuance mechanism, and places no constraints on how an OP implements VC Issuance for credential types other than `UserInfoCredential`.